YuefanHuang1998/BRAID/README.md

 >   - Mutated Window Seq   : GTAGATG
 > ```

-SITE_DESTROYED: The splice site is disrupted or abolished by the variant, likely preventing normal splicing at this site.
+**SITE_DESTROYED**: The splice site is disrupted or abolished by the variant, likely preventing normal splicing at this site.
 > ```
 >  [transcript1] (strand +) Splice site 'GT' at 78 DESTROYED by mutation 1:50_GATGATCGATCGATCGATCGATCGATCGG>GG.
 It was 'GT', became 'AT'.
 >    - Original Window Seq  : TCGGTCGATCGA     - Mutated Window Seq  : TCGATCGA
 > ```

-2. Alignment Visualization (.alignment.txt)
+**2. Alignment Visualization (.alignment.txt)**

-A human-readable text file showing the pairwise alignment of the Reference vs. Alternative protein.
+A text file showing the pairwise alignment of the Reference vs. Alternative protein.
+Use the Haplotype_ID to match the haplotype in the summary table.

 Example View:

-Plaintext
 > ```
-> Haplotype_Analysis_ID: 1
+> Haplotype_ID: 1
 > Gene: gene1 | mRNA: transcript1
 > Variant_Type: NoLOF | missense
 > Alignment: